Apply Now Schedule a visit

 What You Will Learn in a BTech in Artificial Intelligence

 A BTech in Artificial Intelligence is not just about learning to code or memorizing algorithms.
 At its core, it is designed to develop the mindset and skills needed to solve real-world problems using AI.
 Students move from foundational concepts to applied projects, gaining both technical and analytical expertise.
+Breaking down the curriculum reveals the multi-dimensional learning approach that modern AI programs adopt.

 1. Building a Strong Foundation in Programming and Mathematics